opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

-* `actions` -
-  Current behavior on a cluster.
-Value REBOOTING indicates that the cluster is being restarted, GROWING indicates that capacity expansion is being performed on the cluster, RESTORING indicates that the cluster is being restored, and SNAPSHOTTINGindicates that the snapshot is being created.

 * `created` -
   Time when a cluster is created.
 The format is ISO8601:
   CCYY-MM-DDThh:mm:ss.